 It is our belief and research demonstrates that Restorative Justice and Restorative Practices reduce recidivism among students and provide a safe and healthy community in which staff and students thrive.

-Positive Behavioral Interventions and Supports (PBIS) is a systemic approach for creating safer and more effective schools by building a better environment through positive disciplinary practices.
-For more information, see www.montgomeryschoolsmd.org/departments/studentservices/mentalhealth/
+For more information, see www.montgomeryschoolsmd.org/ departments/studentservices/mentalhealth/restorative-justiceproject. aspx

 PROCEDURAL REQUIREMENTS